salsa-rs/salsa-rfcs/RFC0002-Intern-Queries.md

 }
 ```

-### Recommended practice
+## Recommended practice

-It is recommended to create a custom struct type for every interned
+This section shows the recommended practice for using interned keys,
+building on the `Path` and `PathData` example that we've been working
+with.

+### Naming Convention

-key.
-A typical naming convention is to name the *intern key* `Foo`
+First, note the recommended naming convention: the *intern key* is
-and the key's associated data `FooData`.
-So, for `PathData`, our
+`Foo` and the key's associated data `FooData` (in our case, `Path` and
+`PathData`).
+The intern key is given the shorter name because it is
+used far more often.
+Moreover, other types should never store the full
+data, but rather should store the interned key.

-intern key might be:
+### Defining the intern key

+The intern key should always be a newtype struct that implements
+the `InternKey` trait.
+So, something like this:

 ```rust
 pub struct Path(u32);